 To keep things fresh, entries that win the class or event, are tagged as "Emeritus" in subsequent years, and are ineligible to win the that same class more than once.

-As a simplified illustration, we host a Shelby Class each year that is challenging to judge because of the narrow focus of the marque, the broad range of the years, and the incredible quality of the entries.
+As a simplified illustration, we host a Ford Shelby Class each year that is challenging to judge because of the narrow focus of the class, significance of the marque, the broad range of the years, and the incredible quality of the entries.
 This class best illustrates how (and why) our judging philosophy is applied.
-In the sample Shelby Class below, all things being equal, the 1965 427 Cobra Competition would be the most favorable entry, but could not win the Shelby class more than one year.
+In the sample Ford Shelby Class below, all things being equal, the 1965 427 Cobra Competition would be the most favorable entry, but could not win the Shelby class more than one year.

 Rules & Regulations

 The rules and regulations that we have developed and refined since the first Carmel Artomobilia in 2008 are intended first and foremost to protect all the participants and their property (in that order).
 Safety is our primary concern.
 Further, we seek to preserve, promote and present a fantastic, fair and fun-filled event for visitors, participants, sponsors and Arts & Design District merchants.
 To that end, the following describes the rules and regulations for the upcoming Carmel Artomobilia.
 As you would expect, our rules are enforced with discretion toward our objectives, are subject to change without notice.

 We appreciate your commitment to Carmel Artomobilia, please be aware of the following show regulations:

 - We will apply common sense in regard to concerns to the safety of our guests, our participants and their property.